CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/NET.3.1 routers and switches.md

 If an attacker succeeds in gaining unauthorized access to a router or switch, he can reconfigure the devices or start additional services.
 For example, the configuration can be changed to block services, clients, or entire network segments.

-### 2 3 Software vulnerabilities or errorsRouting and switch manufacturers regularly release updates and patches to address software bugs and known vulnerabilities in their products.
+### 2 3 Software vulnerabilities or errors
+Routing and switch manufacturers regularly release updates and patches to address software bugs and known vulnerabilities in their products.
 However, if these are not recorded or played too late, the router or switch can be successfully attacked.
 This makes it possible for attackers to manipulate systems so that business-critical data drains, services fail, or entire production processes stand still.

 ### 2 4 Incorrect configuration of a router or switch